nohros/gToast/README.md

 });
 ```

 This theme will be used as default if none was specified.
-This theme makes the toast looks like the toast used by the
+This theme makes the toast looks like the one used in
 GMail.

 Check [themes] (https://github.com/nohros/gToast#themes) block to learn more.

-#### ``timeout``
+#### ``timeout {Integer}``

-This option specifies the time(in milliseconds) for how long the toast will be displayed.
+This option specifies the time (in milliseconds) for how long the toast will be displayed.
 This example makes the
 toast visible for 3.5 seconds.

 ```javascript